Judith Holofernes: Lyrics

-Holofernes was not only the lead singer and guitarist of Wir sind Helden, but also the writer of the lyrics for the band's songs.
+Holofernes was the lead singer and guitarist of Wir sind Helden, and also the writer of the lyrics for the band's songs.
 She conveys her political opinions in many of her lyrics.
 For example, she criticizes consumerism in the song "Guten Tag", a performance-oriented society in "Müssen nur wollen", the music industry in "Zuhälter", and a dog-eat-dog society in "Konkurrenz".
 However, she has stated that politics are only one aspect of Wir sind Helden and that she is primarily a songwriter, writing love songs and songs of a whimsical nature with the same commitment as political songs.
 She is known for her playful use of words in the German language and has been described as a wordsmith in the tradition of German writers Robert Gernhardt and Christian Morgenstern.
 Songwriters that have had a major influence on Holofernes include Bob Dylan, Elvis Costello and Rio Reiser.